tryingsomestuff/Minic/README.md

 Minic comes with some command line options :

 #### Debug option
-* -quiet \[0 or 1\] (default is 1 which means "true"): make Minic more verbose for debug purpose.
-This option is often needed when using unsual things as Texel tuning or command line analysis for instance.
+* -minOutputLevel \[from 0 or 8\] (default is 5 which means "classic GUI output"): make Minic more verbose for debug purpose (if set < 5).
+This option is often needed when using unsual things as Texel tuning or command line analysis for instance in order to have full display of outputs.
+Here are the various level `logTrace = 0, logDebug = 1, logInfo = 2, logInfoPrio = 3, logWarn = 4, logGUI = 5, logError = 6, logFatal = 7, logOff = 8`
 * -debugMode \[0 or 1\] (default is 0 which means "false"): will write every output also in a file (named minic.debug by default)
 * -debugFile \[name_of_file\] (default is minic.debug): name of the debug output file